Last updated: June 30, 2024

 SKy ECC functions

-Phones provided by the company have disabled cameras, microphones and GPS.
+Company-supplied phones have disabled cameras, microphones, and GPS.
 Messages are encrypted and are automatically deleted after thirty seconds.

-If a phone was not reachable via the network, the message would be kept for up to 48 hours and then deleted.
-If a user entered a “panic” password, the device deleted its contents.
+If a phone was not reachable by the network, the message would be kept for up to 48 hours and then deleted.
+If a user entered a “panic” password, the device deleted its content.

 Sky ECC communication network infiltrated by police